bor0/gidti/manuscript/chapter4.md

 ### 4.1.13.
 Reasoning by cases

-For the sake of example, let's assume that we have the following data structure:
+Let us assume that we have the following data structure:

 ```
 data Probably x = Kinda x | Nope